DoravirineBrand Name: Pifeltro Other Names: DOR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking doravirine.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Doravirine may affect the way other medicines or products work, and other medicines or products may affect how doravirine works.

 How should I take doravirine?